OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-36.md

 ## Genesis 36:4

-Adah bore Eliphaz to Esau, Basemath bore Reuel.
+Adah gave birth to Eliphaz for Esau, while Basemath gave birth to Reuel.

 ## Genesis 36:5

-and Oholibamah bore Jeush, Jalam, and Korah.
-These are the sons of Esau who were born to him in the land of Canaan.
+and Oholibamah gave birth to Jeush, Jalam, and Korah.
+These are the sons of Esau, who were born to him in the land of Canaan.

 ## Genesis 36:6